newrelic/go-agent/CONTRIBUTING.md

 Please note, we only accept pull request for versions 3.8.0 of this project or greater.

+## Version Support

+When contributing, keep in mind that New Relic customers are running many different versions of Go, some of them pretty old.
+For changes that depend on the newest version of Go, the tests will fail and the PR will be rejected.

+Be aware that the instrumentation needs to work with a wide range of versions of the instrumented modules, and that code that looks nonsensical or overcomplicated may be that way for compatibility-related reasons.
+Read all the comments and check the related tests before deciding whether existing code is incorrect.

+If you’re planning on contributing a new feature or an otherwise complex contribution, we kindly ask you to start a conversation with the maintainer team by opening up a GitHub issue first.

 ## Feature Requests

 Feature requests should be submitted in the [Issue tracker](../../issues), with a description of the expected behavior & use case, where they’ll remain closed until sufficient interest, [e.g. :+1: reactions](https://help.github.com/articles/about-discussions-in-issues-and-pull-requests/), has been [shown by the community](../../issues?q=is%3Aissue+sort%3Areactions-%2B1-desc).